Mission, Vision & Values (PDF)

 2. Teacher Supervision and Evaluation Plan

 A school nurse is available full time in each school building to provide direct care, assessment and treatment for students and staff who are ill or injured.
-We also administer scheduled and unscheduled medications, implement health plans for students with chronic conditions, consult with teachers, and promote a healthy and safe school environment through support of staff and student wellness initiatives.
+The school nurses also administer scheduled and unscheduled medications, implement health plans for students with chronic conditions, consult with teachers, and promote a healthy and safe school environment through support of staff and student wellness initiatives.
 The school nurses work directly with school personnel, families and community health care providers to ensure that all students are able to participate in their school day.

 Any employee who is injured during the work day must complete an Accident Report within 24 hours.
 If treatment is needed you are required to see our occupational health provider.
 Your school nurse can help you with the required paperwork and procedure.